 (You may need to leave a hot water faucet open for some time to flush the water heater with clean water.
-You may also want to turn - open for some time to flush the water heater with clean water.
 You may also want to turn the water heater off until this is done to avoid wasting energy trying to heat "unused" water). - 9.
 Water system is now disinfected.